Vitols999/QMS-WIKI/DevelopingDocumentation.md

         >    \* \[_Topic_]\(playground/_YourNewFileName_) - _YourName_

         Mind that "_YourNewFileName_" must neither end in a `.md` nor in a `.html` extension.
-Finally click the link, and Bitbucket will create the new file which you can then edit as described above.
+Finally click the link, and Github will create the new file which you can then edit as described above.

     *   The final steps of moving your file one directory level up,